History and Ridership

 |2012 - Phase I||897,888

 Services Mountain Line Provides

-Currently Mountain Line operates within a 36 square mile area, serving Missoula, East Missoula, Bonner, Target Range, Rattlesnake and Mullan Road.
+Currently Mountain Line operates within a 36 square mile area, serving Missoula, East Missoula, Bonner, Target Range, and Rattlesnake.
 Mountain Line provides the following services:

-- Fixed Routes: Weekday service is provided on twelve fixed routes.
-During the peak hour Mountain Line provides buses every 30-minutes and off-peak every 60-minutes.
+- Fixed Route Bus Service: Weekday bus service is provided on twelve fixed routes.
+During peak weekday hours Mountain Line provides high frequency 15-minute service on two Bolt! routes, with 30-minute and 60-minute frequency on most other routes.
 Saturday service is provided on ten routes.
-An additional bus serves the downtown during the Farmers Market season.
-Buses generally operate between 6:00 a.m. and 8:00 p.m. on weekdays and 10:00 a.m. and 6:00 p.m. on Saturdays.
+Mountain Line’s Trolley serves Downtown for the Farmers Market season and Out to Lunch in Caras Park.
+Buses generally operate between 6:00 a.m. and 10:00 p.m. on weekdays and 10:00 a.m. and 6:00 p.m. on Saturdays.

 - Paratransit Services: Since 1991, Mountain Line has been providing curb to curb transportation for passengers eligible under the Americans with Disabilities Act (ADA).

 - The Senior Van: In July 2008, Mountain Line began a complementary Senior Van service for those not eligible for Paratransit under ADA, and enhanced service such as door to door and package assistance.

 - Special Services: Mountain Line provides seasonal special event transportation to popular community events such as the Western Montana Fair, Out to Lunch, and the Farmer’s Market.